AlexanderSmith2098/cs46X_18_BlockchainForOregonWines/README.md

 If you want to work on the customer client, comment out the "client2" chunk of code in the docker-compose.yaml file.
 Then run the docker-compose file as written above.
 You'll have to start the customer client manually if you do that.
 Navigate to the custClient folder and type in: nodemon -L index.js

+NOTE: Running either of the clients outside of Docker is ... really complicated and requires a fair amount of setup.
+The Sawtooth-sdk module has a lot of dependencies, and requires a fairly specific environment.
+Detailing how to do this is beyond the scope of this readme (since it changes so much depending on the user's OS and such).

 When you are finished coding/developing/whatever, simply type docker-down (it doesn't matter where your terminal is currently at).